donox/sst_static/support/admin_pages/import_wp.md

 contain all pictures and other files of possible interest.

 Because of a bug in the database backup/restore, the backup file will not successfully import into a MySQL DB without a minor fixup.
-The photo table are defined to have a default date (eg., required), the backup has a default date of '0000-00-00' which is invalid.
+The photo tables are defined to have a default date (eg., required), the backup has a default date of '0000-00-00' which is invalid.
 To successfully import the db file, you need to modify **all** occurrences of the date string.
 I generally set it to '2000-01-01' though anything will do.
 Because of the large size of the file, most editors have trouble loading/modifying it.